 You’ve likely been dancing for a decade*, and you’ve likely tried other dances and learned other styles of movement and techniques.
 You are competing at national level competitions (ILHC, Camp Jitterbug, Camp Hollywood, Boston Tea Party…) and generally making finals in advanced level contests.
 You are interested in quality of movement and musicality more than learning a move.
 You can dance to basically any tempo.
 These classes will be fast paced and challenging.

 You are competing in national level competitions (ILHC, Camp Jitterbug, Camp Hollywood, Boston Tea Party…) and placing at minimum in the top half of the finals.
 You have reached a level in which you are more interested in the quality of movement than quantity of moves.
 Teacher critique is expected and welcomed.

 *Time frames are only an approximation.
 Being a good match for the skill description is far more important than the length of time you have been dancing.

-If you register for Level 4 through 7, you will have the opportunity to audition on Friday and Saturday mornings.
+If you register for Level 4 through 7, you will have the opportunity to audition on Saturday morning.
 The format will have social dancing and potentially some learning element.
 No partner is necessary.
 Each audition will last approximately 20 minutes.
 We will stagger the auditions – running Level 7, then Level 6, Level 5, and finally Level 4.